cairo-book/cairo-book/src/ch09-00-02-contract-dispatcher-library-dispatcher-and-system-calls.md

     IERC20LibraryDispatcher { class_hash: starknet::class_hash_const::<0x1234>() }.transfer(recipient, amount)
 }
 ```
+<span class="caption">Listing 9-4: A sample contract using the Library Dispatcher</span>

 As you can see, we had to first import the `IERC20DispatcherTrait` and `IERC20LibraryDispatcher` which was generated and exported on compiling our interface, then we make calls to the methods implemented for the `IERC20LibraryDispatcher` struct (`name`, `transfer`, etc), passing in the `class_hash` parameter which represents the class of the contract we want to call.